richardpdunne2021/Phuket-Coral-Cover-IOD-ENSO/README.md

 This folder contains R code and data used for a submission to the journal 'Global Change Biology' for a paper titled:

-The Indian Ocean Dipole and El Niño Southern Oscillation as major drivers of coral cover on shallow reefs in the Andaman Sea.
+     The Indian Ocean Dipole and El Niño Southern Oscillation as major drivers of coral cover on shallow reefs in the Andaman Sea
      Authors: R.P.
 Dunne, B.E.
 Brown, N. Phongsuwan, L. Putchim

 All R code was written and run under R version 4.0.3 (2020-10-10) using R Studio.